An alternative to face-to-face psychotherapy is telehealth, also known as teletherapy or telemedicine.

-- We urge you to check with your state licensing organization to fully understand your state's requirements regarding practicing Teletherapy.
+- We urge you to check with your state licensing organization to fully understand your state's requirements regarding practicing telehealth.

-- Research the Interstate Medical Licensing Compact for information on conducting Teletherapy across a state line.
+- Research the Interstate Medical Licensing Compact for information on conducting telehealth across a state line.

-- Malpractice Insurance - this link by a for-profit insurance carrier suggests the best ways to conduct Teletherapy ethically.
+- Ethics - this link by a for-profit insurance carrier suggests the best ways to conduct telehealth ethically.

 - Before billing for a service you may want to consult with a billing professional, the CPT code manual, and/or the insurance providers you are billing.
 Insurance providers may have special requirements or proof of training; this is especially true for Medicare and Medicaid.

-- Inform clients of what can be expected when using Teletherapy and how to access the session.
-Be able to explain how the technology and process is going to work. (*See additional resources on using Teletherapy below).
+- Inform clients of what can be expected when using teletherapy and how to access the session.
+Be able to explain how the technology and process is going to work.
+(See additional resources on using telehealth below). *

-- Client intake forms for Teletherapy should include the same information that non-telehealth client forms contain.
-You will also want your client to sign an additional consent form specific to Teletherapy.
+- Client intake forms for telehealth should include the same information that non-telehealth client forms contain.
+In addition, you will also want your client to sign an additional consent form specific to telehealth.

 - Distractions can increase when the environment shifts to an in-home setting.
-Remind clients of the importance of confidentiality during the session (no recording), as well as being in a safe and quiet environment (not driving, not in a cafe, etc).
+Remind clients of the importance of confidentiality during the session (no one within earshot), as well as being in a safe and quiet environment (not driving, not in a cafe, etc).

 - Though it is a difficult habit to establish, try to look at the camera rather than directly at the screen.
 Looking at the screen may appear to your client like you are looking down or avoiding eye contact, which can unconsciously dilute your client’s sense that you are “present” in the session.

-- Though Teletherapy works with a computer or a phone, some clients dislike using a phone because it is tiring to hold it for an hour, the video image is small, and battery life may be limited.
+- Though telehealth works with a computer or a cell phone, some clients dislike using a phone.
+It is tiring to hold it for an hour, the video image is small, and battery life may be limited.
 Others prefer a phone for its portability and familiarity.
-If possible, you will want to use a computer, or at least plug in your phone and put it in a stand.
+If possible, you will probably want to use a computer.

 Legacy CPT Modifier Codes